 Since a good percentage of fashion lovers are also surfers, this is a suggestion that’s worth mentioning if for no other reason than it seems like one of the most enjoyable jobs on the planet – you’d be getting paid to surf and teach others how to surf.
 The cool part is that you don’t have to be a tidal wave shredding pro to teach someone how to stand up on a board and catch a small wave.
 Even if you’ve never surfed before, you could probably spend a summer learning the ropes and then charge others to teach them what you’ve learned.

 As a yoga instructor, you’ll be getting paid to do an activity that’s good for your physical and mental health while also teaching others to do the same – it’s a win-win for everyone involved.
 With yoga studios and gyms everywhere hiring instructors, there are far more employment opportunities in this industry than you’d assume.
 Tourism destinations and major cities have a higher density of yoga classes, so you should be able to find jobs or clients in any country as a qualified yoga instructor.

 11. Party Planner

-You might be thinking, “yeah right as if I could get paid to plan parties.”
-Despite your disbelief, there is an entire bustling industry of professionals who make generous amounts just by helping wealthy people plan extravagant parties.
-Such events will often showcase a diverse mixture of fashion, so being a party planner is a perfect fit for any fashion enthusiast.
+You might be thinking, “yeah, right as if I could get paid to plan parties.”
+Despite your disbelief, an entire bustling industry of professionals makes generous amounts by helping wealthy people plan extravagant parties.
+Such events will often showcase a diverse mixture of fashion, so being a party planner is perfect for any fashion enthusiast.
 However, don’t think this job is a walk in the park, as there can be a gauntlet of logistical steps involved in event planning.